javapathfinder/jpf-wiki-sync/JPF-Google-Summer-of-Code-2019.md

 ## Applying for GSoC ##

 You will need to submit a proposal to Google during the student application phase.
 Check out the [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq) page for more information.

+### Proposal outline

+A good proposal should contain the following:

+1. Title, summary (about 100 words).

+2. Goals.
+Have multiple, prioritized goals, so you have alternatives if something does not go as expected.

+3. Implementation plan.
+An initial plan of how to reach the first goal(s).

+4. Tentative timeline.
+Be detailed for the first three weeks, and outline the remainder.
+Leave open some extra time for unexpected problems.

+5. Self-introduction.
+This should include past contributions to open-source software (JPF or other).
+If you can submit a patch to JPF to fixes a small problem, this is the best proof that you can successfully use and modify JPF!